 This is why we don’t have an overwhelming demand for Marinol, a synthetic form of THC that has been on the market for decades.
 It contains synthetic THC only and loses the competition against cannabis for symptom relief.
-Cannabis has the differing ingredients that boost the overall effects.
-Learning to ID the ingredients inside cannabis that work best for you is important to gain the most control over your health issues.
+Cannabis has multiple ingredients that boost the overall effects.
+Learning to ID the ingredients inside cannabis that work best for you is important to gaining the most control over your health issues.
 Learn to identify them with The Cannabis Calculator 1.
 Learning how they work in your body can put you in the driver’s seat to controlling your health (and avoiding unwanted side effects)!

 Q: I am new to cannabis medication.
 How do I figure out how much cannabis to use?

 A: Everyone’s body is different and reacts differently to cannabis medication.
 Keeping this in mind, a cookie-cutter approach is not the best way of figuring out what dosage is best for you.
 We recommend starting with a product where the dose is easily controlled such as a tincture and branching from there.
 A slow, methodical approach will give you better results than following routine dose recommendations or just guessing and jumping in.
-This is because everyone’s body is different and requires different levels of cannabis medication to come back into balance.
+This is because everyone’s body is different and requires different levels of cannabis medication to be brought back into balance.

 Note: Some people who are new to cannabis medication are very sensitive to the effects of THC.
 These folks may need to develop a little “tolerance” to the psychoactivity coming from it.
 Often taking a slightly higher dosage at bedtime allows patients to experience these effects when sleeping– and helps with sleep in many cases!